ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 ### Azure AD tenant restrictions

-Office 365 and other enterprise SaaS applications that use Azure AD as their identity provider all share URLs with common domain names like outlook.office.com and login.microsoftonline.com.
-Blocking these internet addresses to prevent users from accessing other third-party Office 365 tenancies and services would also keep these users from accessing the Agency's Office 365 tenant.
+Office 365 and other enterprise SaaS applications that use Azure AD as their identity provider all share URLs with common domain names like `outlook.office.com` and `login.microsoftonline.com`.
+Blocking these internet addresses to prevent users from accessing other third-party Office 365 tenancies and services would also prevent users from accessing the agency's own Office 365 tenancy.
 With Azure AD tenant restrictions, agencies with a supported web filtering (proxy) system can specify the list of approved Azure AD tenants that their users are permitted to access (e.g. GovTeams).
 Azure AD then only grants access to these permitted tenants.

 Azure AD tenant restrictions prerequisites are as follows:

-- A minimum of M365 E3 licensing (Azure AD Premium 1).
+* A minimum of M365 E3 licensing (Azure AD Premium 1).
-- The Agency's web filtering service supports TLS interception, HTTP header insertion, URL and FQDN filtering.
+* The agency's web filtering service supports TLS interception, HTTP header insertion, URL and FQDN filtering.
-- Endpoints must trust the web filtering services PKI certificate chain for TLS communications.
+* Endpoints must trust the web filtering services PKI certificate chain for TLS communications.

 For more detail on Azure AD tenant restrictions, see [use tenant restrictions to manage access to SaaS apps](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions).